-The GDP nowcasting model 1 shows that in the third quarter of 2017 there was a continued acceleration in economic activity, aided considerably by the favourable results of the tourist season and the sustained recovery in personal consumption (Figure 1).
-Such conclusions were suggested by the data on real retail turnover, which grew by as much as 2.2% in July and August on the previous three months (Figure 7).
-In addition, industrial production grew moderately - viewed by MIG components, production of energy and non-durable consumer goods grew on a quarterly basis (Figures 3 and 4).
-On the other hand, the real volume of construction works was lower in July than the average for the preceding three months, with a downturn in civil engineering works and stagnation in construction works on buildings.
+The GDP nowcasting model shows that economic activity continued to pick up pace in the third quarter of 2017, mainly due to very favourable developments in tourism (Figure 1).
+The growth in real retail trade turnover accelerated from the second quarter this year, but dropped on a monthly basis in September (Figure 7).
+Having decreased for two consecutive quarters, industrial production increased in the same period - viewed by MIG components, production of intermediate goods, energy, and non-durable consumer goods grew on a quarterly basis (Figures 3 and 4).
+On the other hand, the real volume of construction works was lower in July and August 2017 than the average for the preceding three months, with a downturn in civil engineering works and stagnation in construction works on buildings.